Skip to main content

 Only active timezones can be selected.

-After you create a new schedule, you need to add the schedule elements.
-To do so, click New in the Schedule Element related list.
+You can also create an element from the form of the schedule for which you need to add the new record.
+To do so, click New in the Schedule Elements related list on the Schedule form.

 FieldMandatoryDescription